 A: If your business lists your home in Cedar Hills as its physical location, you must obtain a Cedar Hills business license.
-Even if business is not specifically conducted within Cedar Hills, but your home address is used for registration with the State, you are required to have a municipal license with the City of Cedar Hills.
+Even if business is not specifically conducted within Cedar Hills, but your home address is used for registration with the State of Utah, you are required to have a municipal license with the City of Cedar Hills.

 Q: Why do I need a Cedar Hills Business License?

-A: The purpose of a Cedar Hills City Business License is:
+A: The purpose of a Cedar Hills business license is:

-To regulate and license businesses within the corporate limits of Cedar Hills City.
+To regulate and license businesses within the corporate limits of the City of Cedar Hills.